Shradha3001/vf-frontend/README.md

 @tailwind utilities;
 ```

-### Create a pages folder and instide that home.jsx file with react content
+### Created a pages folder and instide that home.jsx file with react content

 ### changing app.js file according to react router dom